-I want you to think about the last time you stopped somewhere to grab lunch, bought your last pair of jeans at Target or Macy’s, or paid nearly $5.00+ more for a movie ticket where you get to reserve your seats ahead of time.
-You might not realize it, but every purchase decision you make sets something called the “Iron Triangle” —or the Good, Fast, Cheap triangle in motion.
+Think about the last time you stopped somewhere to grab lunch, bought your last pair of jeans at Target or Macy’s, or paid nearly $5.00+ more for a movie ticket where you can reserve your seats ahead of time.
+You might not realize it, but your decisions along that purchase route set the “Iron Triangle” —or the Good, Fast, Cheap triangle— in motion.

 What is the Good, Fast, Cheap Triangle?